The Fourth Quarter

 Every time I think about Centre beating Harvard, it's like I was on Main Street again on that October afternoon in 1921.

 The telegraph wire at the W.L.
-Lyons brokerage house was in their office over the Shop Perfect.
+Lyons brokerage house was in their office over the Shop Perfect at the corner of 3rd and Main.
 It was sort of a contest to see who could get the results out on the street first.

 A big cheer went up from those who were closest to the Shop Perfect, and people began to shout, "We won!
 We won!"

-But those of us who were in front of the newsstand down the block wanted to hear the next play.
+But those of us who were in front of Mannini's next door wanted to hear the next play.
 It was like, "Did we win, really?"

 "And how did the game end?"